 2.1.1.2 BT shall convey BT Imported Geographic Calls handed over from the Operator System to the Ported Number destination.

-2.1.1.3 The Operator shall convey Operator Imported Geographic Calls handed over from the BT System to the ported Number destination.
+2.1.1.3 The Operator shall convey Operator Imported Geographic Calls handed over from the BT System to the Ported Number destination.

 GNP Transit

-2.1.1.4 BT shall convey Operator Originated Ported Geographic Transit Calls handed over from the Operator System to a recipient Third Party Operator’s system provided that:
+2.1.A BT shall convey Operator Originated Ported Geographic Transit Calls handed over from the Operator System to a recipient Third Party Operator’s system provided that:

-2.1.1.4.1 The total number of dialled digits and associated Ported Geographic Transit Prefix Address Code required to be stored in the BT System does not exceed the maximum capability of the BT System (Note: this capability applies to each Call); and
+2.1.A.1 The total number of dialled digits and associated Ported Geographic Transit Prefix Address Code required to be stored in the BT System does not exceed the maximum capability of the BT System (Note: this capability applies to each Call); and

-2.1.1.4.2 The recipient Third Party Operator has completed service establishment with BT pursuant to the Process Manuals and implemented the relevant Ported Geographic Transit Network Prefix Code databuild work; and
+2.1.A.2 The recipient Third Party Operator has completed service establishment with BT pursuant to the Process Manuals and implemented the relevant Ported Geographic Transit Network Prefix Code databuild work; and

-2.1.1.4.3 The Operator has completed service establishment with BT pursuant to the Process Manuals; and
+2.1.A.3 The Operator has completed service establishment with BT pursuant to the Process Manuals; and

-2.1.1.4.4 BT has implemented the relevant Ported Telephony Transit Network Prefix Code databuild work in the BT System; and
+2.1.A.4 BT has implemented the relevant Ported Telephony Transit Network Prefix Code databuild work in the BT System; and

-2.1.1.4.5 The Operator has applied the correct Ported Geographic Transit Network Prefix Code to each call.
+2.1.A.5 The Operator has applied the correct Ported Geographic Transit Network Prefix Code to each call.

-2.1.1.5 The Operator shall convey Third Party Originated Ported Geographic Transit Calls, handed over to the BT System by a Third Party Operator and handed over from the BT System to the Operator System, to the ported Number destination.
+2.1.B The Operator shall convey Third Party Originated Ported Geographic Transit Calls, handed over to the BT System by a Third Party Operator and handed over from the BT System to the Operator System, to the Ported Number destination.

 Non-Geographic Number Portability (NGNP)